afterit/flaskstarter/README.md

 `$ python manage.py plug-database`

 When plug-database is ran, the manage script will create the migrations folder as Alembic requires.
 Once it is created the following commands will be available.

+After plugging the database you can scaffold a basic authentication setup, which adds an ``auth`` extension and a ``User`` model.
+This can be achieved with:

+`$ python manage.py plug-auth`

+The migrations for the new model are left for you to create when desired.

 This will generate a migration script with Example as message: